-Excluded from the pasture exclusion list:
+3.1.2 Excluded from the pasture exclusion list

-3. Neutrals.
+3. Pasture-associated.
 There are many herbaceous species that might be considered common pasture species, in that they are found in mixed species pastures and are consumed by livestock.
 However, they are generally of little forage value and depending on context may even be considered weeds.
-They are noted in the spreadsheet for the purpose of consideration by reviewers.